MikeHarolds/Git-master-class/README.md

 # Learnable
-This repository is for my Genesys Learnable 24 program
+This repository is for my Genesys Learnable 24 program for Git Master Class